Frequently Asked Questions

 What services do you offer?

-I offer personalised herbal consultations and treatment plans in two forms:
+I offer personalised herbal consultations and treatment plans as 1-to-1 consultation (online or in-person)

 Read more about both here.